Handy4ndy/ESP32-XRPL/src/Developer_Kit/GettingStarted/README.md

 ## Advanced Tutorials

 Once you complete the Basic tutorials, you can explore Advanced tutorials that cover:

+1. **05-Connectivity**:
-- **Connectivity**: Connect the ESP32 to a WiFi network.
+   Learn how to connect the ESP32 to a WiFi network.
+This tutorial demonstrates how to handle disconnections and reconnections while displaying the connection status on an OLED screen.

+2. **06-WebSocket Communication**:
-- **WebSocket Communication**: Establish a WebSocket connection to send and receive data.
+   Establish a WebSocket connection to send and receive data.
+This tutorial includes subscribing to XRPL ledger streams and displaying updates on an OLED screen.

-- **Dynamic Display**: Display real-time information on the LCD screen.
-- **Integrated Alerts**: Combine connectivity and alerts for interactive IoT applications.
+3. **07-Ledger Stream**:
+   Track XRPL ledger updates and transaction counts in real-time.
+This tutorial introduces high score tracking, RGB LED indicators, and advanced OLED display features.

+4. **08-Account Monitor**:
+   Monitor specific XRPL accounts for transactions such as payments, trust lines, and offers.
+This tutorial includes visual and audio alerts using an RGB LED and a speaker.

+Each tutorial builds upon the previous ones, combining connectivity, display, and alert features to create interactive IoT applications.

 ---